 RELATED : HOW TO TEACH KINDNESS TO KIDS

 We know it’s not easy teaching your kids to be polite.
-They might respond with a “fine” or they may just shake their head when you ask them how they are doing.
-It can feel like an uphill battle, but don’t let discouragement stop you!
+They might respond with a “fine” or they may just shake their head when you ask them how they are doing. don’t let discouragement stop you though; there are some great books on kindness which will help encourage your little ones in this area.
 When someone asks your child how they’re doing, teach them to respond with something along the lines of “I’m great!
 I just had a really fun day at school.
 What about you ?”
 By giving specific examples and using enthusiastic tone in their response will make it more engaging for both parties involved.

 3. Be grateful